socketsupply/sockets.sh/src/docs/faq.md

 **No unintended/background/abusive computation on your device is ever be possible** by virtue of the Socket P2P protocol itself.
 Only apps themselves can coordinate such distributed computation activities, and only with expressed installation consent from users.

-### Aside from CPU computation, doesn't allowing my device to participate in packet relay for many other peers subject my device to extra resource utilization (using up my memory, draining my battery more quickly, etc)?
+### Aside from CPU computation, doesn't allow my device to participate in packet relay for many other peers subject my device to extra resource utilization (using up my memory, draining my battery more quickly, etc)?

 The only resource utilization that occurs is that which you consent to by opening and using Socket powered apps.

 Socket limits the memory used for the packet relay cache, currently to 16MB (not GB!).
-This is an extremely small slice of typical device memory, even budget-level smart phones (which typically have at least 1-2 GB of memory).
+This is an extremely small slice of typical device memory, even budget-level smartphones (which typically have at least 1-2 GB of memory).

-As for battery, Socket does not perform unnecessary background work, so any battery usage you experience should be directly proportional to the active use of a Socket powered app.
+As for the battery, Socket does not perform unnecessary background work, so any battery usage you experience should be directly proportional to the active use of a Socket powered app.

 Relaying packets is a very simple and resource-light type of task.
 In our testing, we haven't seen any noticeable increase in resource load on devices as a result of running a Socket powered app, compared to any other consumer apps users typically use.